tekartik/fs_shim.dart/README.md

 ## Features and bugs

-* On windows file link are not supported (fs.supportsFileLink returns false)
+* On windows file links are not supported (fs.supportsFileLink returns false)
 * On windows directory link target are absolutes